Salman-2523/Salman-2523/README.md

 <h3 align="center">A Passionate Fullstack Web Developer From India</h3>

 <h4>About Me</h4>
-🎓   Learning Full Stack Web Development(MERN) at Masai School.
+🎓 Full Stack Web Developer(MERN).

 🌱 Learning Data Structures and Algorithms.
 </br>
 💼 I aspire to work as a full stack web developer.
 </br>
-⚡  I love teaching and exploring food.
+⚡ I am passionate about teaching and love to help out newbies to get started in tech.
 </br>